JonathanC13/python_ref/Structures/ok.md

     - 3-address instruction formats.

       ARM uses a load-store model for memory access which means that only load/store (LDR and STR) instructions can access memory.
 While on x86 most instructions are allowed to directly operate on data in memory, on ARM data must be moved from memory into registers before being operated on.
 This means that incrementing a 32-bit value at a particular memory address on ARM would require three types of instructions (load, increment, and store) to first load the value at a particular address into a register, increment it within the register, and store it back to the memory from the register.

+        - Use load/store to minimize the architecture since only operating on registers and The instructions should be simple enough to only require 1 execute cycle in the pipeline to be effective

     - I/O
       - Memory-mapped IO devices: Devices appear as